Cz1544252489/coding_collection/README.md

 # coding_before
-What I have done for coding by JS, python, MATLAB and etc on the last several years.
+What I have done for coding by JS, python, MATLAB and etc. on the last several years.